Akkatecture/Documentation/content/docs/basic_concepts/events.md

 ## Emitting Events

-In order to emit an event from an aggregate, call the `protected` `Emit(...)` method which applies the event to the aggregate state and commits the event to the event store.
-In akka.net terms it calls the `PersistentActor.Persist(...)` method.
+In order to emit an event from an aggregate, call the `AggregateRoot.Emit(...)` method which applies the event to the aggregate state and commits the event to the event store.
+In akka.net terms it calls the `PersistentActor.Persist(...)` method with a call-back to apply the event to aggregate state.
 Below is an example of how it works.

 ```csharp
 public bool Execute(PingCommand command)